A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Summary

-Besides GRBs and transients due to the solar emission, the VSSTW search revealed a number of AGN flares and novae as well as one $\gamma$-ray binary, PSR B1259-63, and the exceptional flare from the Crab nebula.
-Most of the intraday $\gamma$-ray transients detected with this blind search are identified with known transient sources mainly detected with the analyses that make use of multi-wavelength information.
+In addition to GRBs and transients due to the solar emission, the VSSTW search revealed a number of AGN flares and novae as well as one $\gamma$-ray binary, PSR B1259-63, and the exceptional flare from the Crab nebula.
+Most of the intraday $\gamma$-ray transients detected with this blind search are identified with known transient sources mainly detected with the analyses that make use of multiwavelength information.
 Meanwhile, we reported a new transient signal, FST 180112, recorded with \textit{Fermi}-LAT on 2018 January 12.
-This transient signal \hbb{includes} a cluster of five $\gamma$ rays \hbb{arriving} during 11 minutes.
-This $\gamma$-ray transient is \hdm{probably from} a GRB, given its duration and also the presence of a simultaneous lower energy signal detected with SPI-ACS/INTEGRAL, Konus-Wind, CALET-GBM, \hdm{and AstroSat}.
+This transient signal \hbb{includes} a cluster of five $\gamma$ rays that all arrived within 11 minutes.\LEt{*** ... rays that all arrived within 11 minutes. } This $\gamma$-ray transient is \hdm{probably from} a GRB, given its duration and also the presence of a simultaneous lower energy signal detected with SPI-ACS/INTEGRAL, Konus-Wind, CALET-GBM, \hdm{and AstroSat}.
 FST 180112, revealed with the VSSTW analysis, shows that this technique allows new detections of sources in the archival data although this technique is commonly less sensitive than the traditional (non-blinded) analyses given a trial factor.

-The open source code for a VSSTW search provides members of the $\gamma$-ray astronomy community with a tool for future detections of transients.
+All the transient signals found by means of this VSSTW analysis have source associations.